 It lies in the Eye valley near Melton

 Mowbray on the road towards Grantham.
 John Nichols in his History and Antiquities of the County of Leicester, 1795, says the hamlet was two miles from Melton.
 Melton

-Mowbray has expanded since that time but Brentingby is still an independent settlement in the countryside.
+Mowbray has expanded considerably since then but Brentingby is still an independent settlement in the countryside.